Aryabhagwat792/Inventory-Management-System/statement.md

 ## 2. Scope of the Project

-The scope of the projects covers the basic operations required to manage an inventory system.
+The scope of the projects covers the basic operations require to manage an inventory system.

 The system includes: